Stanley Moss

-Stanley Moss (born June 21, 1925) is an American poet, publisher, and art dealer.
+Stanley Moss (June 21, 1925 – July 5, 2024) was an American poet, publisher, and art dealer.

 Life and work

-Moss was born in Woodhaven, New York on June 21, 1925.
+Moss was born in Woodhaven, New York, on June 21, 1925, as Stanley David Moskowitz.
 His father was a high school principal.
 The family was non-religious, but occasionally celebrated Jewish holidays.
-A tour of Southern Europe and the Middle East at the age of eight, described in the essay "Satyr Song," greatly impacted Moss, exposing him to European painting, Levantine culture, and geopolitics.
+A tour of Southern Europe and the Middle East at the age of eight, described in the essay "Satyr Song," greatly affected Moss, exposing him to European painting, Levantine culture, and geopolitics.